Omega403/A-random-site/README.md

 I called this website  "2Drive" in the sense of "To drive" and this is a responsive website that adapts to different screen sizes.
 On desktops, you'll find a classic header menu, while on mobile devices, it features a convenient hamburger menu for easy navigation.

+This is the site hosted on "Netlify": https://2driveit.netlify.app

 ### - Preview Videos 🔎

 Check out these preview videos: